 1098-T Tuition Statements

 The Blinn College District is required under Internal Revenue Code Section 6050S to issue Form 1098-T for the purpose of determining a tax payer’s eligibility for various tax credits and/or deductions.
 IRS Publication 970, Tax Benefits for Education can provide additional information about a student’s educational tax benefits.
-The most current IRS Publication 970 was released for tax year 2017.
+The most current IRS Publication 970 was issued on January 17, 2019 for tax year 2018.

 The Blinn College District reports qualified tuition and educational expenses paid in a calendar year.
 In order to comply with FERPA regulations, Blinn cannot provide 1098-T information to parents or to tax preparers.
 Students can access their 1098-Ts from our 3rd party provider ECSI, and can pass them along as necessary.

 New in 2020